Bayer codec on CUDA

 This is the main idea - to store RAW image for visually lossless encoding.
 This is the way to preserve original data for further white balance, exposure correction, debayering and color grading in post-production.

-In the task of realtime data acquisition one should set JPEG quality at least 90% or more together with subsampling 4:4:4.
+In the task of realtime data acquisition one should set JPEG quality at least 90% or more.
 This is so called visually lossless compression.
 JPEG quality 100% or lossy JPEG2000 are preferrable, but in that case compression ratio and performance could be not high enough.
 Right choice of compression quality is very important, because strong JPEG/JPEG2000 compression can introduce additional image artifacts, which will be boosted further, at debayer stage.

 This is pipeline description for image acquisition stage: